eclab/edisyn/README.md

 2. Download [Edisyn's jar file](https://cs.gmu.edu/~eclab/projects/edisyn/edisyn.jar).
 Or if you can only install Java 11 or higher (must be at least 11), download the Java 11 version of the [jar file](https://cs.gmu.edu/~eclab/projects/edisyn/java8/edisyn.jar).
 3. Run Edisyn as:   `java -jar edisyn.jar`

+On the Mac, running with recent versions of Java, you may see a warning that begins like this:

+    WARNING: A restricted method in java.lang.System has been called
+    WARNING: java.lang.System::load has been called by uk.co.xfactorylibrarians.coremidi4j.Loader in an unnamed module ....
+    WARNING: Use --enable-native-access=ALL-UNNAMED to avoid a warning for callers in this module
+    WARNING: Restricted methods will be blocked in a future release unless native access is enabled

+Don't worry about it.
+Java is now, for no good reason, starting to issue warnings about use of native JNI libraries.
+Edisyn uses CoreMIDI4J to fix MIDI bugs on the Mac.
+Ultimately you'll be required to run Java like this:

+        java --enable-native-access=ALL-UNNAMED -jar seq.jar

+... but not now.